Abtsgmünd

-Abtsgmünd is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
+Abtsgmünd (/de/) is a municipality in the German state of Baden-Württemberg, in Ostalbkreis district.
 Abtsgmünd is located at the confluence of two streams, the Lein and the Kocher.
 The large area municipality consists of the main town of Abtsgmünd as well as the five districts of Neubronn, Laubach, Untergröningen, Hohenstadt and Pommertsweiler and their associated villages and hamlets.
 The municipality is a state-recognized recreation area in the Swabian-Franconian Forest Nature Park.

 Until 2006, Abtsgmünd was host to the Summer Breeze Open Air metal festival.

 Geography

 Geographic Location

 Abtsgmünd has a share in the natural regions of the Eastern Alb Foreland and the Swabian-Franconian Forest Mountains, both of which belong to the Swabian Keuper-Lias Lands.
 With 71.6 km² and 7,456 inhabitants, the municipality of Abtsgmünd is the largest municipality in the Ostalbkreis district after the towns, both in area and population.

 The main town of Abtsgmünd lies at the confluence of the Lein river into the Kocher (confluence elevation 367.4 m above sea level), predominantly on the left bank of the Kocher and left bank of the Lein.
 The furthest district of Untergröningen lies over 8 km west-northwest as the crow flies along two river bends on both sides of the Kocher, which there runs at about 355 meters above sea level after about 14 km of waterway.